 What is a Multi-School Organisation (MSO)?

-Schools in an MSO have tight alignment across curriculum, teaching and operations.
+Schools in an MSO act collectively and have tight alignment across curriculum, teaching and operations, while maintaining their individual identities and community ties.

 An MSO’s size and ability to pool resources allows it to provide targeted and effective assistance to each school in its family.
 It increases support for teachers and leaders to deliver consistent improvements in student outcomes.